Insights from Summit of iGaming at Malta

 Another challenge in the gaming industry is related to affiliates and granular advertising targeting.
 Our solution for this challenge is based on DanAds’ self-service advertising platform created together with DanAds company.
 The platform’s extended targeting capabilities allow shaping extremely targeted offerings for affiliate website, thus reducing advertising costs and improving traffic conversion.

 To sum up, I’d like to say that SiGMA summit was very productive event for us.
 We met many friends we made at iGB Live! and continued our conversation on how we can digitalize and modernize iGaming industry.
-As a consulting IT company with advanced competence units, technical and non-technical support resources, expertise in AI and IT security, and R&D Labs ready to investigate innovative technologies, we are sure that we can create great online gaming solutions together with iGaming companies.”
+As a consulting IT company with advanced competence units, technical and non-technical support resources, expertise in AI and cybersecurity, and R&D Labs ready to investigate innovative technologies, we are sure that we can create great online gaming solutions together with iGaming companies.”